-The way to choose a hotel in Las Vegas is to determine the hotel with the best location to meet your trip priorities, balanced with your budget, required amenities, and nearby activities.
-Looking at these factors together will reveal which hotel is the right choice for your trip to Las Vegas.
+Selecting the perfect hotel in Las Vegas involves considering the location that will best serve your travel needs, budget, desired amenities, and nearby activities.
+Looking at these factors together will reveal which hotel is the right choice for your Vegas trip.

-If you’re planning a visit to fabulous Las Vegas, and aren’t sure where to begin when it comes to picking the right hotel, then this guide is for you!
-Keep reading to discover the most important aspects of selecting the right hotel in Nevada’s most well-known city.
+If you’re planning a visit to fabulous Las Vegas and aren’t sure where to begin when it comes to picking a hotel, this guide is for you!
+Read on to discover the most important aspects of selecting the ideal hotel in Nevada’s most famous city.

-The Best Location For Your Las Vegas Hotel Room
+The 3 Top Locations For Your Las Vegas Hotel Room

 We’ve all heard it before when it comes to traveling and choosing the best hotel: Location, location, location!
-And that definitely applies to Las Vegas, as well.
-First, let’s talk about the three main areas people choose to stay in Las Vegas, and identify the best one for your hotel.
+And that certainly applies to Las Vegas, as well.
+First, let’s talk about the three main areas people choose to stay in Las Vegas and identify the best one for you.

 Las Vegas Strip Hotels

-A major part of a Las Vegas hotel’s value is how close it is to other major attractions.
-Most notably, the four miles of resorts, attractions, casinos and thrills known as the Las Vegas Strip.
-Many of Las Vegas’s best and biggest hotels and resorts are located along this section of Las Vegas Boulevard.
+A major part of a Las Vegas hotel’s value is its proximity to other major attractions.
+Most notably, the four miles of resorts, attractions, casinos, and thrills known as the Vegas Strip.
+Many of Las Vegas’s best and biggest hotels are located along this section of Las Vegas Boulevard.

-The end points of the Strip are defined by the Mandalay Bay Resort and Casino at the southern end of the Strip, and the Strat Hotel, Casino, and Skypod (aka The Stratosphere) on the Northern end.
-In between these two hotels is 4.3 miles of some of the most famous mega resorts, shopping and attractions found anywhere in the world!
+The endpoints of the Strip are defined by the Mandalay Bay Resort and Casino at the south end of the Strip, and The Strat Hotel (aka The Stratosphere) on the north end.
+In between these two hotels is 4.2 miles of some of the most famous mega-resorts, shopping, and attractions found anywhere in the world!

-If you’re staying on the Strip you can be assured of being close to the vast majority of the biggest shows and attractions found in Las Vegas.
-Even if where you want to go is at the other end of Las Vegas Boulevard from your hotel, it is easy, and relatively inexpensive, to get there either by walking, taxi, Uber, or even hopping on the Las Vegas monorail.
+If you’re staying on the Strip, you can be assured of being close to most of the biggest shows and attractions in Las Vegas.
+Even if where you want to go is at the other end of Las Vegas Boulevard from your hotel, it is easy and relatively inexpensive to get there either by walking, taxi, Uber, or even hopping on the monorail.

 Here are some of my top recommendations for hotels on the Strip.
-These are all hotels located in the mid-Strip area that provide excellent walking opportunities, and plenty of other nearby resorts to visit.
-Follow the links to check the current room rates at vegas.com.
+These properties are located in the mid-Strip area, providing excellent walking opportunities and plenty of other nearby resorts and attractions.

 - Paris Las Vegas